superfly/docs/reference/configuration.html.md

   release_command = "bundle exec rails db:migrate"
 ```

 This command runs in a temporary VM - using the successfully built release - *before* that release is deployed.
-This is useful for running database migrations.
+This is useful for running Postgres database migrations.

 The temporary VM has full access to the network, environment variables and secrets, but *not* to persistent volumes.
+Changes made to the filesystem on the temporary VM will not be retained or deployed.
+If you need to modify persistent volumes or configure your application, consider making use of `CMD` or `ENTRYPOINT` in your Dockerfile.

 A non-zero exit status from this command will stop the deployment. `fly deploy` will display logs from the command.
 Logs are available via `fly logs` as well.